Mount Izumi Katsuragi

 Mount Izumi Katsuragi (和泉葛城山, Izumi Katsuragi-san) is a mountain in the Kongō Range straddling the border between Osaka and Wakayama Prefectures in Japan.
 Its peak elevation is 858 m.

 Location and naming

 Mount Izumi Katsuragi is an 858 m mountain located on the Kongō Range, straddling the prefectural boundary between Osaka and Wakayama in Japan.
 Parts of the mountain lie in Kishiwada and Kaizuka, Osaka, as well as in Kinokawa, Wakayama.

 The Izumiyama Chain and the Kongō Range form a 120 km long L-shaped range called the Kongō - Izumi Katsuragi Mountain Range (金剛・和泉葛城山系, Kongō - Izumi Katsuragi Sankei), extending along the border between Osaka, Nara, and Wakayama, including Mount Yamato Katsuragi.
 Mount Izumi Katsuragi has been known as the heart of the Katsuragi Mountains since ancient times.

+The 9th sutra mound of the Katsuragi 28 Shuku is found on the summit of Mount Izumi Katsuragi.

 Environs

 The north slope of Mount Izumi Katsuragi is covered in a wood of Japanese beech, which favor growing at elevations high enough to remain fairly cool.
 Harvesting the trees in this wood is forbidden by the association of Hachidairyūō shrines and temples, and this is the southernmost stand of Japanese beech on Honshū.
 The trees in the area were designated a national protected species in 1923, allowing them to continue to thrive in an area very close to suburban and urban growth.